garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Closure Principle.md

-- we tend to see things as complete objects even though there may be gaps in the shape of th
+- we tend to see things as complete objects even though there may be gaps in the shape of the objects![[Pasted image 20240326235901.png]]